CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 To install make in windows, you can do
 `winget install ezwinports.make` in PowerShell. \
 To install make in mac, do `brew install make` if you have [Homebrew](https://brew.sh/) installed.
-It is also available in other package managers.
+It is also available in other package managers.\
+After installation, restart PowerShell or Terminal to make it work.

 ## How to Start

-1. Download the zip file of this repo.
+1. Download and unzip the zip file of this repo.
 2. Open the command line terminal (for mac) or PowerShell (for windows).
 3. Do `make requirements` in the root folder to install the libraries and dependencies.
 4. Do  `make database` to generate the chloride exposure database.